nukeTK/PolygonID/README.md

     <li> IZKPVerifier </li>
     <li> GenesisUtils.sol -
-    For converting number into hex values, bytes etc, you can replace this contract with any other contract or use library in order to convert this nuumbers into bytes and other operations. </li>
+    For converting number into hex values, bytes etc, you can replace this contract with any other contract or use library in order to convert numbers into bytes or any other operations. </li>
     <li>ZKPVerifier</li>
 </ul>
 </div>